-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES FYCHANGE ACT OF 1934
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 001-36333

-Commission file num BIO-PATH HOLI (Exact name of registrant as Delaware 87-0652870 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 4710 Bellaire Boulevard, Suite 2 (Address of principal e 210, Bellaire, Texas 77401 executive offices) Registrant's telephone number, include ding area code: (832) 742-1357 Securities registered pursuant to Section 12(b) of the Securities registered pursuant to Securities registered pursuant regist Indicate by check mark if the registrant is a well-known seasoned issuer, as de- efined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required 1934 during the preceding 12 months (or for such shorter period that the regis filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and required to be submitted and posted pursuant to Rule 405 of Regulation S-T (shorter period that the registrant was required to submit and post such files). § 232.405 of this chapter) during the preceding 12 months (or for such Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 and will not be contained, to the best of registrant's knowledge, in definitive paths Form 10-K or any amendment to this Form 10-K. $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an a See the definitions of "large accelerated filer," "accelerated filer" and "smalle Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in in Rule 12b-2 of the Act).
-Yes □ No ⊠
+BIO-PATH HOLDINGS, INC. (Exact name of registrant as specified in its charter)

+Delaware Grant Control of the Contro 87-0652870 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 4710 Bellaire Boulevard, Suite (Address of principal of the Control of the Contro Registrant's telephone number, inclu ding area code: (832) 742-1357 Securities registered pursuant to Section 12(b) of the Securities registered pursuant to S Indicate by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
+Yes □ No 区 Indicate by check mark if the registrant is not required to file reports pursuant to Se ection 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be the preceding 12 months (or for such shorter period that the registrant was required the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and possubmitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chargistrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Robe contained, to the best of registrant's knowledge, in definitive proxy or information

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Accelerated filer ⊠ Large accelerated filer □